-4.6 Creating a RAID driver disk
+4.5 Creating a RAID driver disk

-A floppy disk with the RAID driver is required when installing Windows® XP operating system on a hard disk drive that is included in a RAID set.
-For Windows® Vista or later operating systems, use either a floppy disk or a USB flash drive with the RAID driver.
+A floppy disk with the RAID driver is required when installing a Windows® operating system on a hard disk drive that is included in a RAID set.

 - The motherboard does not provide a floppy drive connector.
 You have to use a USB floppy disk drive when creating a SATA RAID driver disk. - Windows® XP may not recognize the USB floppy disk drive due to Windows® XP limitation.
-To work around this OS limitation, refer to section 4.6.4 Using a USB floppy disk drive.
+To work around this OS limitation, refer to section 4.5.4 Using a USB floppy disk drive.

-4.6.1 Creating a RAID driver disk without entering the OS
+4.5.1 Creating a RAID driver disk without entering the OS

-To create a RAID driver disk without entering the OS
+To create a RAID/SATA driver disk without entering the OS

 - 1. Boot your computer. - 2.
 Press during POST to enter the BIOS setup utility. - 3.
 Set the optical drive as the primary boot device. - 4.
 Insert the support DVD into the optical drive. - 5.
-Save changes and exit BIOS. - When the Make Disk menu appears, press <1> to create a 32/64bit Intel AHCI/RAID driver disk. - 7.
-Insert a formatted floppy disk into the USB floppy disk drive, then press <Enter>. - 8.
+Save changes and exit BIOS. - When the Make Disk menu appears, press or to create a 32/64bit Intel ICH10R RAID driver disk. - 7.
+Insert a formatted floppy disk into the floppy drive then press <Enter>. - 8.
 Follow the succeeding screen instructions to complete the process.

-4.6.2 Creating a RAID driver disk in Windows®
+4.5.2 Creating a RAID driver disk in Windows®

-To create a RAID driver disk in Windows®:
+To create a RAID driver disk in Windows®

-- Start Windows[®]. - 2.
-Plug the USB floppy disk drive and insert a floppy disk. - 3.
-Place the motherboard support DVD into the optical drive. - Go to the Make Disk menu, and then click Intel AHCI/RAID Driver to create an Intel® RAID driver disk. - 5.
-Select USB floppy disk drive as the destination disk. - 6.
+- Start Windows®. - 2.
+Place the motherboard support DVD into the optical drive. - Go to the Make disk menu, and then click Intel ICH10R 32/64 bit RAID Driver Disk to create an Intel® ICH10R RAID driver disk. - 4.
+Insert a floppy disk into the floppy disk drive. - 5.
 Follow the succeeding screen instructions to complete the process.